 Despite the opportunity, a sandwich lease can get tricky quickly.
 If you’re ready to get started with one, make sure you’re following the right steps:

-•Locate a seller wanting to move quickly: Search houses that have been on the market for a while, or see what you can learn about recently listed homes.
+Search houses that have been on the market for a while.
 Avoid sellers eager to move for financial reasons.

 When the lease is up you’ll either profit from the tenant’s purchase or will be the home’s new owner, per your original lease.

-If you’re looking to invest in real estate but don’t have enough for a down payment, a sandwich lease can help you reach your goals.
-It’s not for everyone and won’t work with every situation, but with strong networking, negotiation and a little patience, you can profit from your investment.
+If you’re looking to invest in real estate a sandwich lease can help you reach your goals.
+It’s not for everyone and won’t work with every situation.
+With strong networking, negotiation and a little patience, you can profit from your investment.